 2. Weight-Bearing Exercises

 Weight-bearing exercises are impact-producing activities such as stair climbing, skipping rope, jogging, and walking.

 If you are just starting and need assistance with walking, consider using hiking poles to help maintain your balance on your walks.
+Looking for ways to improve bone health and mobility?
+Discover why using walking poles can be a game-changer in our blog 5 Reason to Start Using Walking Poles.
 In addition to this, if you have weak joints, you might need support or a brace to help.

 If these activities are new to you, start slow with the easier activities like walking and work your way to the other exercises once you are comfortable.